Amazon S3 as a source connection

 - Select IAM Role - Automatic credentials type.

-- To initiate the AWS CloudFormation Stack, click Launch Stack.
+- To start the AWS CloudFormation Stack, click Launch Stack.

-- Replace the External ID in the Parameters section with the one you were given in the Data Integration console.
+- Replace the External ID in the Parameters section with the one provided in the Data Integration console.

 - Select I acknowledge that AWS CloudFormation may create IAM resources in the Review tab, then click Create.